BigChubbsXD/PlotlineAndPlotlyGraphCompare/README.md

-# PlotlineAndPlotlyGraphCompare
+# PlotnineAndPlotlyGraphCompare
-I will be comparing graphs of Plotline and Plotly.
+I will be comparing graphs of Plotnine and Plotly.